Falling Merchandise Accidents

 If you or a loved one are injured due to being struck by falling merchandise at a big box store, it is essential that your retain lawyers who have the requisite experience, determination, dedication and background to fight the stores, their insurance companies and defense counsel to protect your legal rights.
 At the Law Office of Mark A. Siesel, with offices conveniently located in White Plains, the Bronx and Peekskill, we will demand that these companies compensate you for pain and suffering, medical and hospital expenses, past and future, lost earnings and earning potential, and loss of the ability to enjoy life, and fight to secure that compensation from the inception of the case through resolution by way of settlement, mediation, arbitration or trial.

-Call toll free at 888-761-7633 or contact us online for your free consultation today to discuss your case in detail with an experienced litigator.
+Call at (914) 428-7386 or contact us online for your free consultation today to discuss your case in detail with an experienced litigator.